kevroletin/kevroletin.github.io/_drafts/how-tty-works-stty.md

    ...
    ```

-   However `strace` shows that when I close xterm, all processes within the corresponding session receive `SIGHUP`.
+   However, `strace` shows that when I close xterm, all processes within the corresponding session receive `SIGHUP`.
 Tracing xterm, bash, and all background/foreground jobs reveal that:
    * when xterm exits it sends `SIGHUP` to bash;
    * when bash receives `SIGHUP` it terminates its children by using the same signal.

-   Hence in practice delivery of the `SIGHUP` signal depends on the behavior of a command-line shell such as bash.
+   Hence, in practice, delivery of the `SIGHUP` signal depends on the behavior of a command-line shell such as bash.
 Some experimentation reveals that, for example, `zsh` has a slightly different behavior and it doesn't send `SIGHUP` to running background jobs.
 For example, in zsh

    ```
    sleep 1h &